A Democratic Majority

 - Populate the histogram showing seat likelihood

-Since one variable — the popular House vote — cannot be known ahead of time, the model must address the inherent uncertainty in the popular vote forecast (which can be best interpreted as a range of likely outcomes).
-To do so, each simulation uses a different popular vote number drawn from a normal distribution centered at the mean forecasted and with a standard deviation of the popular vote forecast’s RSME.
+Since one variable -- the popular House vote -- cannot be known ahead of time, the model must address the inherent uncertainty in the popular vote forecast (which can be best interpreted as a range of likely outcomes).
+To do so, each simulation uses a different popular vote number drawn from a normal distribution centered at the mean forecasted and with a standard deviation of the popular vote forecast's RSME.
+It does the same for gerrymandering effects, all normally sampled from a specified mean.

 The model does not look at individual races.
 Doing so proves harder given the local nature of many House races, the inconsistency of time-series data (redistricting renders unusable some invaluable variables), and other difficult to forecast variables (eg, straight-ticket voting and levels of geographic sorting that polarize districts and leave fewer and fewer uncompetitive).
 It's entirely possible that while Democrats currently have a large forecasted popular vote lead, a leading indicator of House seat gains, their actual benefits may be less than expected because geographic sorting has created too many safe seats unaffected even by a large swing.